 Going on to become a Registered Nutrition and Dietetic Technician (NDTR) and a Registered Yoga Teacher (RYT 200) Amber taught yoga full-time through grad school, eventually earning a masters degree in Health and Human Performance with a concentration in Health Promotion from Northwestern State University.
 Finally earning a credential as a Certified Health Education Specialist (CHES), Amber wanted to turn her education into a new opportunity to mobilize a community in a bigger way than she had before.

 We are pleased to welcome Amber to the team at LightHouse, and hope that you’ll sign up for one of her upcoming classes.
-Her next class is our first Saturday wellness retreat – a free 2-hour yin-yoga workshop from 1 PM to 3 PM in LightHouse’s 11th floor fitness and yoga studio.
+Check the LightHouse calendar for all Health and Wellness events!